NoskovIvan/WhiteNightHack/README.md

  - Additional cashflow from better utilising parking lots
  - Additional cashflow from EVcharger
  - Additional cashflow from crossselling
- - Simply to install equipment andlow barrier to entry to market
+ - Simply to install equipment and low barrier to entry to market
  - All processes are automated

 # Finally

+During this hackathon, we reviewed the logic of the project, implemented smart contracts and developed an interface.

 # Contacts